Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn float?
 String.to_float(self)
 ```

-Create a Splitter to track tokenizing of a string.
-Tokenize will turn "foo:bar::baz" into "foo", "bar" and "baz", if you want the empty string to be present, use `tokenize_all` instead.
 ```c3
 fn Splitter String.tokenize(self, String split)
 ```

-Create a Splitter to track tokenizing of a string.
-Tokenize will turn "foo:bar::baz" into "foo", "bar" and "baz", if you want the empty string to be present, use `tokenize_all` instead.
 ```c3
 fn Splitter String.tokenize_all(self, String split, bool skip_last = false)
 ```
 ```c3
 fn Splitter String.splitter(self, String split) @deprecated("Use tokenize_all instead")
 ```

-This macro will create a string description of a struct.
 ```c3
 macro String from_struct(Allocator allocator, x)
 ```

-This macro will create a temporary string description of a struct.
 ```c3
 macro String tfrom_struct(x)
 ```
 ```c3
 enum SplitterType
 ```

-Splitter is handles tokenizing strings.
 ```c3
 struct Splitter
 ```